magicmarc/marks-reverie/src/content/novels/wills-bookcase/ACT_VI_The_Weight_of_Stars.md

 *(Before Will can reply, she lunges—not in rage, but in ruthless calculation.
 The dagger drives into his chest.
 His breath catches, blood blooming across his shirt.
 She turns back to the console at once, typing rapidly.
 Outside, the radar dish groans, pivoting skyward.
 The signal is launched, carrying humanity’s fate into the void.
 Will crumples to the floor, clutching the wound, his face pale but still composed, a ghost of that sly smile lingering even as his strength fades.)*

+---

-## Scene 3: The Wound and the Stars
+## Scene: The Wound and the Stars

 Ye Wenjie exhales, shoulders sinking.
 She glances back at Will—pale, slumped, but still alive.
 For a long moment, her expression is unreadable.
 Then, with a sharp movement, she drops the dagger, retrieves a first aid kit from the wall, and kneels beside him.